 Can I give access to a Private Page for students enrolled in several different courses?

-Currently, it is only possible to limit access to a Private Page by enrollment in one specific course.
+Currently, it is only possible to limit access to a Private Page by enrollment in one specific course or bundle.
 For example, if you had Courses A and B, you could only set an active enrollment in Course A as the criteria to access a Private Page.
 A workaround for this is to create a Course Bundle and use enrollment in the bundle to limit access to a Private Page.

 Is it possible to require a password when a student clicks on a Private Page?